 🌡️Storage

-Store candied carrot in an airtight container for up to 5 days at room temperature.
-Candied Carrot does not stand up well to freezing.
+Store candied carrots in an airtight container for up to 5 days at room temperature.

-The little extra time these take to make is this easy candied carrot recipe is totally worth the cool look (and taste) you get as a garnish/topping on your muffin, cupcake, cake or dessert.
-So if you're looking for candied carrots for cake, dessert or a carrot cake garnish, these candied carrots are ideal!
+The little extra time these take to make this easy candied carrot recipe is totally worth the cool look (and taste) you get as a garnish/topping on your muffin, cupcake, cake, or dessert.

 📋 Candied Carrot Recipe